nicolai86/rails-asset-localization/README.md

 ## HandlebarsAsset integration

-If you are using @leshill s [handlebars_assets][3] you might want to use a handlebars helper function to use it inside your views
+If you are using @leshill s [handlebars_assets][3] you might want to use a handlebars helper function to use it inside your views.
 This will get you started:

 ``` coffeescript